13.1 Overview

 13.3 Externships

-In externship programs, students receive course credit for working in off-campus legal settings such as a judge’s chambers or a state agency.
-To ensure the educational value of the externship, a classroom component often accompanies the experience.
+In externship programs, students receive course credit for working in off-campus legal settings such as a judge’s chambers, non-profit organization, a state agency, or a corporation's in-house legal department.
+To ensure the educational value of the externship, a classroom or a written guided reflection component accompanies the experience.

 A student's eligibility to participate in any Law School externship program is contingent on the student's being in good standing, both academically and with respect to disciplinary matters.
 A student's placement in an externship program may be denied or revoked if the Law School determines that a student's conduct or academic performance makes that placement inappropriate for any reason.